 At my house, we eat okra mostly in gumbo and occasionally, a fresh vegetable stir-fry.
 Of course, fried okra at a restaurant is a terrific treat, but who wants to break out the deep fryer at home unless it’s a very special occasion?
 (For me, that means one of my beloved sons is requesting fried okra for his birthday dinner.)

-Now that we’re roasting and smashing okra, I’ve been eating it every week (or wanting to).
-Ugly green/brown okra is positively addicting.
+Now that we’re roasting and smashing okra, I’ve been eating it every week (or want to).
+Ugly green/brown roasted okra is positively addicting.

 A recipe in The Southern Vegetable Book for Smashed Fried Okra inspired me to try smashing the okra before roasting.
 Alternatively, you could slice them in half (too time-consuming), or stick to the smallest okra pods in the bin (sometimes there are none).